aloysius-pgast/bittrex-signalr-client/doc/api.md

 ## Unsubscribe from tickers

-Used to unsubscribe from tickers for a list of pairs
+Used to unsubscribe from tickers for a list of pairs (will be ignored if a subscription to _all_ tickers exists)

 Method _unsubscribeFromTickers(pairs)_